Mortgage Payment Breakdown: What’s Included In Your Payments

 There are two main types of insurance that can factor into your mortgage payments:

 - Homeowners insurance: Homeowners insurance works as a safety net to protect your home and finances in the event of an environmental disaster or an accident on your property.
 If something happens, your homeowners insurance typically covers the cost of repairs to restore your property value to where it was before the event.

-- Mortgage insurance: Mortgage insurance doesn't apply to everyone, but if you can't make a sizable down payment on your home, you'll likely have to pay a premium.
-Since low down payments are risky for lenders, they might require mortgage insurance to cover their investment if the loan goes into default.
-Depending on the type of home loan you have, you might pay private mortgage insurance (PMI) or a mortgage insurance premium (MIP).
+- Mortgage insurance: Mortgage insurance doesn't apply to all homeowners, but if you make a down payment on your home that was less than 20%, you'll likely pay the Lenders require mortgage insurance to cover their investment if the loan goes into default.
+Depending on the type of home loan you have, you may pay private mortgage insurance (PMI) or a mortgage insurance premium (MIP).

 The insurance portion of your mortgage payment and your property taxes may go into an escrow account to pay these costs.

 How Mortgage Payments Work

 When To Pay

-After completing the mortgage loan process, your first mortgage payment will be due after the first full month following your closing date.
+After completing the mortgage loan process, your first mortgage payment will be due the first full month after closing.
 For example, if you close on June 9, your closing costs will cover the interest you would accrue for the rest of June.
 After that, your payment for July will be due on August 1.

-While monthly mortgage payments are most common, your lender may give you the option to make biweekly payments.
-With a biweekly payment schedule, your payment may become more manageable because it's cut in half.
-Rocket Mortgage® offers monthly and biweekly payments without charging additional fees.
+While monthly mortgage payments are standard, your lender may allow you to opt for biweekly payments.
+A biweekly payment schedule may make your payments more manageable because they’re cut in half.

 How To Make A Payment